12q1/feature_list/README.md

-This repo contains a small quasar/vue based application built for Reyen Court.
+This repo contains a small quasar/vue based application built for Reynen Court.

 Default data is stored locally as an array and a vue-directive is used to iterate over the data objects to generate and display 'info cards'.
 Most of the styling is done through components provided by the Quasar framework.